Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 ##### Scanning: bands or channels
-In the command, bands and channels are mutually exclusive.
-If both parameters are omitted, then the scan will be performed for all bands and all channels.
+In the command, `bands` and `channels` values are mutually exclusive.
+If both parameters are omitted, the scan shall be performed on all supported bands and channels.

 #### Controller requesting a specific message
-Controller sends this command when it needs the device to provide a message back ASAP.
-The currently
+The controller sends this command to elicit a message back from a device.
+The controller can currently
-supported messages are "state" and "healthcheck".
-More messages maybe added later.
+send a request for "state" and "healthcheck" messages, with the possibility to add more in the future.
 The messages will
-be returned the usual way.
-The RPC response to this message just says that the request has been accepted and the
+be returned the usual way, independently of this transaction as the response to this message just says that the request has been accepted and the
 message will be returned "soon".
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "request" ,
      "params" : {
 	        "serial" : <serial number> ,
-	        "when" : Optional - <UTC time when to reboot, 0 mean immediately, this is a suggestion>, "message" : "state" or "healthcheck",
+	        "when" : Optional - <UTC time when the requested message should be sent, 0 mean immediately, this is a suggestion>, "message" : "state" or "healthcheck",
 		    "request_uuid" : <optional UUID string.
 If present during the request, the next message will also contains this field>
         },